 - While the units today are far superior to predecessors of only a few years ago, they are still dependent on batteries.
 Battery failure means the digital component of the lock no longer functions until the batteries are replaced.

 - Some units that boast full automation (hands free) have motorized locking mechanisms.
 In Canada with dramatic temperature and humidity changes, the fit of a door will also change as doors, frames, weather stripping swells and contracts.
 When a door becomes tight in the frame it may not close fully, the motorized lock may become stuck, burn out, or be unable to lock the door.
 We recommend electronic locks that still require a manual mechanical thumb turn.

 Residential Digital (keyless) Locks may be a solution for your home.
 They do provide solutions for many circumstances and can be attractive.
 Ask us about digital solutions, with or without remote electronic access.
-For example the Schlage ; Kaba E-plex series offers a quality solution designed to work in the Canadian climate with large variances in temperature.
+For example, the Schlage; Kaba E-plex series offers a quality solution designed to work in the Canadian climate with significant variances in temperature.
 The digital lock provides an alternative to electronic access control in instances where wiring or power is difficult to attain.
-And in many cases these digital locks can be incorporated with our Honeywell Total Connect smart monitoring serves.
+And in many cases, these digital locks can be incorporated with our Honeywell Total Connect smart monitoring serves.